PavelGrigoryevDS/awesome-data-analysis-resources/README.md

 ---

 <a id="mathematics-statistics-probability-statistics-probability"></a>

 ### Statistics & Probability

-A selection of resources focused on statistics and probability, including tutorials, interactive tools, and comprehensive guides
+A selection of resources focused on statistics and probability, including tutorials, interactive tools, and comprehensive guides.

 - [geeksforgeeks - Probability in Maths.](https://www.geeksforgeeks.org/probability-in-maths/) - Overview of probability concepts in mathematics.
 - [geeksforgeeks - Statistics in Maths.](https://www.geeksforgeeks.org/statistics/) - Introduction to statistical concepts in mathematics.
 - [Statistical Data Analysis in Python.](https://github.com/fonnesbeck/statistical-analysis-python-tutorial) - Tutorial for statistical analysis using Python.